 All qualifiers & both regional eliminators have now been fished.
 The southern eliminator was postponed due to Covid-19.
-The National Final will be held in 2021 to select the 2021 team as no international teams fished in 2020.
+The National Final will be held in 2021 to select the 2022 team as no international teams fished in 2020 or 2021.

 Qualification to Regional Eliminators

 Entry fee is £20 per event, there are no restrictions on the number of events you can enter.
 Fishing fees for each heat will be £17 and are additional to your entry fee, fishing fees are payable direct to the fishery on the day of the event.
 QUALIFIER REPORTS

 Entry fee to the Regional Eliminator is £20 plus fishing fees of £20, both of which are to be paid via the online booking system when your purchase your ticket.

 The AT-TEFF Bank National Final will be held at Elinor Trout Fishery on Sunday 24th October 2021.

 The finalists will compete for the title of National Bank Champion and a place in the 2022 Team England Bank squad.

 Entry fee is £20 plus fishing fees of £25, both of which are to be paid via the online booking system when your purchase your ticket.
 For those who have qualified, entry for the Final is now open: Book here.